Astros vs. Athletics Player Props Betting Odds

 Ruiz Stats

-- Esteury Ruiz has put up 51 hits with 12 doubles, a triple, a home run and eight walks.
-He has driven in 22 runs with 21 stolen bases.
+- Esteury Ruiz has 12 doubles, a triple, a home run, eight walks and 22 RBI (53 total hits).
+He has swiped 23 bases.

-- Ruiz has picked up a hit in four straight games.
-In his last five games he is hitting .318 with two doubles, two walks and two RBI.
+- Ruiz brings a five-game streak with at least one hit into this one.
+During his last five outings he is batting .409 with two doubles, two walks and two RBI.

 Ruiz Recent Games